kartoza/sawps/docs/src/user/manual/explore/map.md

 # Map Functionalities Documentation

-This documentation outlines the functionalities available in the map view, including features that allow the user to interact with and customise the map display for the users needs.
+This documentation outlines the functionalities available in the map view, including features that allow the user to interact with and customise the map display for their needs.

 ### Map